sapppy22/Microsoft_hackathon/README.md

 # Microsoft_hackathon
-Codes and other stuff for the weather app designed for Microsoft Hackathoner.
+Codes and other stuff for the weather app designed for Microsoft Hackathon.

 # Weather Forecast